Codecademy/docs/content/kotlin/concepts/enums/enums.md

 Methods –

-`values`: This method returns a list of all the constants defined within the enum class.
+- `values`: This method returns a list of all the constants defined within the enum class.
-`valueOf`: This methods returns the enum constant defined in enum, matching the input string.
-If the constant, is not present in the enum, then an IllegalArgumentException is thrown.
+- `valueOf`: This method returns the enum constant that matches the input string passed.
+If the constant, is not present in the enum, then an `IllegalArgumentException` is thrown.

 ## Example